apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 ## Operations

-This section describes how some supervisor APIs work in Kinesis indexing service.
+This section describes how to use the [Supervisor API](../../api-reference/supervisor-api.md) with the Kinesis indexing service.
-For all supervisor APIs, check [Supervisor API reference](../../api-reference/supervisor-api.md).

-### AWS authentication
+### AWA authentication

 To authenticate with AWS, you must provide your AWS access key and AWS secret key using `runtime.properties`, for example: